shishimaru/gemini-code-completion.el/README.md

 ```
 (defvar gemini-code-completion-default-prompt
-  "Suggest only missing part of code at most just only 1 or 2 lines.
+  "Suggest only missing part to work as feature, at most just only 1 or 2 lines.
-Must not add duplicates by rewriting existing code.
-Take indentation as well.
-Must not exceed 2 lines to complete.
+Must not exceed 2 lines in suggesting.
+Take care indentation as well.

 " "Default prompt to input into Google Gemini.")